-11.2 TRAFFIC CALMING POLICY
+11.2 TRAFFIC CALMING POLICY & SPEED MANAGEMENT

-TBM is currently a traffic calming policy (which indirectly supports a Vision Zero initiative).
-This policy provides a standardized process to intake, evaluate, and prioritize locations identified through data or the public for mitigation.
-In addition to the recommended posted speed limit changes for specific classifications of roads, the traffic calming policy should consider including the following measures used in Simcoe County:
+TBM is currently developing a traffic calming policy (which indirectly supports a Vision Zero initiative), the approach is heavily informed by those measures used in Simcoe County.
+This policy provides a standardized process to intake, evaluate, and prioritize speeding in areas identified through data or the public for mitigation.
+In addition to the recommended posted speed limit changes for specific classifications of roads, the traffic calming policy should consider the following educational and enforcement approaches to speed management: including: